francescopapaleo/vowel-recognition/README.md

 # Vowel recognition system based on mouth gesture and sound

-Group Project for the Sound Communication class of the Sound and Music Coputing Master at the Music Technology Group, Universitat Pompeu Fabra, Barcelona.
+**Group Project for the Sound Communication class 2022-2023** Master in Sound and Music Computing - Universitat Pompeu Fabra, Barcelona

 ## Description